boltKrank/rubyNotes/koan_notes.md

 ### Splats values - double and single splat (*) values

+Splat values replace single parameters with arrays to allow more than one value to be passed in.

 The single splat: example*, and the double splat: example**

 Splats are used to accept parameters when you don't yet know the number of parameters that are coming in, or you want to act dynamically based on the number of parameters that come in.